Anwarvic/anwarvic.github.io/my_collections/_language-modeling/SpanBERT.md

 title: "SpanBERT"
 date: 2019-07-24
 cover: /image0.png
-labs: ["Princeton University", "Allen Institute of Artificial Intelligence", "Facebook AI"]
+labs: ["Princeton University", "Allen Institute AI", "FAIR"]
 ---

 SpanBERT is a model created by Facebook AI and Allen Institute in